-Of 481 large-cap stocks and exchange-traded funds in my analytical universe, 11 broke beyond their 20-day price channels, 10 to the upside and one to the downside.
+Of 3,866 stocks and exchange-traded funds in this week's analytical universe, 39 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 31 to the upside and eight to the downside.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.

 No trader is ever 100 percent successful in his or her trades.
 Trading in the stock and option markets is risky and uncertain.
 Each trader must make trading decision decisions for his or her own account, and take responsibility for the consequences.